 - Sleep apnea and other sleep disorders

-Managing a health problem may make the fatigue go away.
+Managing a health problem may make the fatigue in older adults go away.
 Your doctor can help.

 Are you fearful about the future?
 Do you worry about your health and who will take care of you?
 Are you afraid you are no longer needed?
 Emotional stresses like these can take a toll on your energy.
 Fatigue can be linked to many conditions, including:

 - Grief from loss of family or friends